Records must be easily accessible to AEC and animal care staff.

 - the NSW Animal Research Act and Regulation

-- the NHMRC Code of Practice for the Care and Use of Animals for Scientific Purposes, 8th Edition, 2013
+- the NHMRC Code for the Care and Use of Animals for Scientific Purposes, 8th Edition, 2013

 - NSW Department of Primary Industries Animal Welfare Branch publications